Sevcoviz/Keratoacanthoma_spatial_transcriptomics/README.md

 - dataset loading and preprocessing (see ~/notebooks/00_initial_look_at_dataset.ipynb)

 ## Planned Features
-- Data preprocessing and quality control in python and R
 - **Data analysis from the 01_Prakrithi2025 article**, see: https://www.ebi.ac.uk/biostudies/ArrayExpress/studies/E-MTAB-11932?query=skin
-- Spatial gene expression visualization
-- Exploratory data analysis
+- Utilize Python and also R
 - Additional analyses as the project develops

 ## How to Use
 Clone the repository: